TaylorChris2/CS410proj/README.md

   ~~~

 ## Run the Code
-   Navigate to the folder where the project is located and then run the following command in your terminal
+   Navigate to the root directory of the project

    ~~~python
    pip install -r "requirements.txt"
    ~~~

-   Naviage to the main.py file and then run
+   Then run

    ~~~python
    python3 ./main.py